 String Theory

-During the last 15 years it has been realized that while string theory might be the dream of a final theory come true, it can also be viewed, similar to quantum field theory, as a framework in which physical questions can be formulated and answered.
+While string theory might be the dream of a final theory come true, it can also be viewed, similar to quantum field theory, as a framework in which many physical questions can be formulated and answered.
 This is known as the AdS/CFT correspondence, of more generally the gauge/gravity duality or even more generally, the holographic principle.
-It states, very roughly, that a field theory without gravity in d dimensional space-time, has an alternative (dual) description as a string theory in d+1 dimensions.
-This difference in dimensions makes this duality holographic.
-This can be made very explicit in certain examples.
-These developments have led to very beautiful results e.g. in hydrodynamics where the ratio of certain fluid parameters can be computed using a dual description as a higher dimensional classical gravity theory (viewed as the low-energy effective description of string theory).
-Other results which came out of this development is the analytic computation of the quark-anti-quark potential in QCD-like theories.
-It is, however, fair to say that so far string theory which is, in some sense, unique, dictates which field theories allow for such a dual or holographic description.
-For instance, the dual description of QCD, the theory of the strong interactions which governs the world of hadrons, has not been found yet.
+It states, very roughly, that a field theory without gravity in d dimensional space-time has an alternative (dual) description as a string theory in d+1 dimensions.
+The difference in dimensions makes this duality holographic.
+This can be made very explicit in certain examples and is being applied in many areas of theoretical physics and even information theory.

-When assessing string theory it should be kept in mind that it has led to a number of interesting developments in physics and mathematics (the latter were not addressed here).
-As such it played a prominent role in theoretical and mathematical physics of the past 40 years and is expected to do so in the future.
-Even if its role as a quantum theory of gravity cannot be conclusively, i.e. experimentally, verified, it enlarged our horizon within which we formulate and study physical systems.
+When assessing string theory it should be kept in mind that it has led to a number of interesting developments in physics and mathematics.
+As such it played a prominent role in theoretical and mathematical physics of the past 50 years and is expected to do so in the future.
+Even if its role as a quantum theory of gravity cannot be conclusively, i.e. experimentally, verified, it has greatly enlarged the horizon within which we formulate and study physical systems.